kind-lab/mimic2fhir/WALKTHROUGH.md

 2. Set up a local HAPI FHIR Server
 3. Connect to a local Postgres DB
 4. Test connections directly in mimic2fhir
-5. Create 10 patient bundles
+5. Create 10 FHIR bundles

 ## 1. Local RabbitMQ Server
 The RabbitMQ server is used to set up a queue for jobs getting sent to the FHIR Server.
 To set up locally: